 Erwin Chemerinsky, Dean

-Erwin Chemerinsky is the founding dean and distinguished professor of law, with a joint appointment in political science.
-Previously, he taught at Duke Law School for four years, during which he won the Duke University Scholar-Teacher of the Year Award in 2006.
-Before that he taught for 21 years at the University of Southern California Gould School of Law, and served for four years as director of the Center for Communications Law and Policy.
-Dean Chemerinsky has also taught at UCLA School of Law and DePaul University College of Law.
-His areas of expertise are constitutional law, federal practice, civil rights and civil liberties, and appellate litigation.
-He is the author of seven books, most recently, The Conservative Assault on the Constitution (2010).
-He has also written books on Enhancing Government: Federalism for the 21st Century, Criminal Procedureand Federal Jurisdiction, a treatise and a casebook onConstitutional Law, and a book on Interpreting the Constitution.
-And he has written nearly 200 articles published in top law reviews, including Harvard Law Review, Yale Law Journal, Stanford Law Review, University of Pennsylvania Law Review, Michigan Law Review and Northwestern Law Review.
-He frequently argues cases before the nation’s highest courts, and also serves as a commentator on legal issues for national and local media.
-Dean Chemerinsky holds a law degree from Harvard Law School and a bachelor’s degree from Northwestern University.
+Erwin Chemerinsky is the founding dean and distinguished professor of law with a joint appointment in political science.
+Previously, he taught at Duke Law School for four years, where he won the Duke University Scholar-Teacher of the Year Award.
+Before that he taught for 21 years at the USC Gould Gould School of Law and served for four years as director of its Center or Communications Law and Policy.
+Chemerinksy also taught at UCLA School of Law and DePaul University College of Law.
+His areas of expertise include constitutional law, federal practice, civil rights and civil liberties, and appellate litigation.
+He is the author of several books, most recently The Case Against the Supreme Court, published in 2014.
+His other titles include Enhancing Government: Federalism for the 21st Century, Criminal Procedure, Federal Jurisdiction, Interpreting the Constitution and Constitutional Law.
+He has written more than 200 articles published in top law reviews, including Harvard Law Review, Yale Law Journal, Stanford Law Review, University of Pennsylvania Law Review, Michigan Law Review and Northwestern Law Review.
+Chemerinsky frequently argues cases before the nation’s highest courts and serves as a commentator on legal issues for national and local media.
+In January 2014, he was named the most influential person in legal education in the U.S. by National Jurist.
+Chemerinsky holds a law degree from Harvard Law School and a bachelor’s degree from Northwestern University.